 What To Eat

-I decided to do a little research into what specific foods improve mood and energy and here’s what I found.
+I decided to do a little research into what specific foods improve mood and energy.
+Here’s what I found:

-TodayHealth.com has a great article describing foods that improve your mood and mention that foods with these nutrients are important to look for in your meal choices:
+TodayHealth.com has a great article describing foods that improve your mood.
+Foods with these nutrients are important to look for in your meal choices:

 Foods rich in omega-3 fats include: oily fish (salmon, mackerel and sardines), ground flaxseeds, canola oil, walnuts and omega-3 fortified eggs.